tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/常见问题/iOS 常见问题_intl_en.md

 ### What should I do if the error `building for iOS Simulator, but linking in object file built for iOS` is reported when the Xcode 12 simulator integrates with the notification extension plugin during the build?

-You need to find the extension plugin target, click **Build Settings** -> **Excluded Architectures**, and add the ARM64 instruction set, as shown in the following figure:
+You need to find the extension plugin target, click **Build Settings** > **Excluded Architectures**, and add the ARM64 instruction set, as shown in the following figure:
 ![](https://main.qcloudimg.com/raw/1b62d4bc884c1870c70209b99200d6a6.png)

-### What should I do if push certificate upload failed in the TPNS console?
+### What should I do if push certificate upload failed in the Tencent Push Notification Service console?

 Convert the .p12 file of the push certificate into a .pem file and troubleshoot as follows: